quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part06_Optimal_Policie.md

 ---
 #### Optimal Value Functions in Golf Example
 Background context explaining the concept.
-In a specific example of golf, the optimal value function \( q^\star(s, \text{driver}) \) is used to determine the best action (using driver or putter) at each state.
+In a specific example of golf, the optimal value function $q^\star(s, \text{driver})$ is used to determine the best action (using driver or putter) at each state.

 The optimal policy might dictate using the driver to hit farther but with less accuracy, while the putter ensures closer placement.
 The optimal value functions account for both immediate rewards and future discounted rewards.

-:p How are the contours of a possible optimal action-value function \( q^\star(s, \text{driver}) \) interpreted in golf?
+:p How are the contours of a possible optimal action-value function $q^\star(s, \text{driver})$ interpreted in golf?
 ??x
-The contours of the optimal action-value function \( q^\star(s, \text{driver}) \) represent the expected return from hitting the ball farther with the driver at each state.
+The contours of the optimal action-value function $q^\star(s, \text{driver})$ represent the expected return from hitting the ball farther with the driver at each state.
 These contours help identify where it is beneficial to use the driver (for its long-range benefits) and when using a putter might be more advantageous due to accuracy.

 ??x
 The answer with detailed explanations.
-The contours of \( q^\star(s, \text{driver}) \) represent the expected return from hitting the ball farther with the driver at each state.
+The contours of $q^\star(s, \text{driver})$ represent the expected return from hitting the ball farther with the driver at each state.
 These contours help us understand where it is beneficial to use the driver (for its long-range benefits) and when using a putter might be more advantageous due to accuracy.

-In golf, the optimal action-value function \( q^\star(s, \text{driver}) \) indicates that in states where the player can benefit significantly from hitting farther, the driver should be used.
+In golf, the optimal action-value function $q^\star(s, \text{driver})$ indicates that in states where the player can benefit significantly from hitting farther, the driver should be used.
 Conversely, in close proximity to the hole or where precision is crucial, using a putter might yield better results due to its accuracy.

 ??x
 ```java